 TRANSPANTANEIRA TO CUIABA

-We depart early today from Porto Jofre and retrace our steps to Cuiaba.
-Although today is mainly a travel day, it will also be fascinating as we will pass along the full length of the Transpantaneira, stopping when appropriate to stretch our legs or look at anything that catches the eye.
+We depart early from Porto Jofre today and retrace our steps to Cuiaba.
+Although mainly a travel day, it will also be fascinating as we pass along the full length of the Transpantaneira, stopping to stretch our legs or to check out anything that catches our eye.
 We might try a little playback to lure out any of those elusive spinetails, antshrikes, antwrens and flycatchers we might still be missing - and we'll hope to spot the lumbering hulk of a Giant Anteater as we go.

-We should arrive at our Cuiaba hotel in the evening and will no doubt be ready for dinner in one of the excellent restaurants at this bustling Brazilian city.
+Arriving at our Cuiaba hotel this evening, we will no doubt be ready for dinner in this bustling Brazilian city.
 Night Cuiaba

 CHAPADA DOS GUIMARAES

-We leave Cuiaba early today and continue our journey northeast, travelling about 70 kms to our next, very different destination: Chapada dos Guimaraes.
-We spend two nights here, at the edge of a huge escarpment overlooking Cuiaba and the plains to the south.
+We leave Cuiaba early today and continue our journey northeast, travelling about 70 kms to our next, and very different destination: Chapada dos Guimaraes.
+We spend two nights here, on the edge of a huge escarpment overlooking Cuiaba and the plains to the south.

-Chapada Dos Guimaraes is on an ancient tectonic fault some 500 million years old.
+Chapada Dos Guimaraes lies on an ancient tectonic fault some 500 million years old.
 When the Andes cordilleras appeared on the west, the flat region of the Pantanal sank and the plateau (chapada) rose up.
-Water and wind erosion over millions of years carved out natural sculptures, canyons and caves into the cinnamon-buff sandstone cliffs.
-Rivers and streams have dug their way out, creating huge waterfalls typical of chapada scenery.
-At an elevation of about 800m (2600ft), this fascinating area experiences mild temperatures but wind is not unusual, especially in the evening.
+Water and wind erosion over millions of years has carved natural sculptures, canyons and caves into the cinnamon-buff sandstone cliffs.
+Rivers and streams have 'dug their way out', creating huge waterfalls typical of chapada scenery.
+At an elevation of around 800m (2600ft), this fascinating area experiences mild temperatures but it can be windy, especially in the evening.

-From our hotel base we are well placed to explore the nearby cerrado (savanna) and forested areas.
-Although initially appearing rather unprepossessing, being an arid and somewhat stunted looking habitat, cerrado contains a wealth of localised bird species that will be new to us.
+From our hotel here we are well placed to explore the surrounding cerrado (savanna) and forest areas.
+Although initially appearing rather unprepossessing, being an arid and somewhat stunted looking habitat, the cerrado contains a wealth of localised bird species that will largely be new to us.
 Specialities to watch for include the delectable Horned Sungem, White-eared Puffbird, Curl-crested Jay, White-rumped and White-banded Tanagers and Black-faced Saltator.
-Streams running from the high plateau are surrounded by gallery forest, rich in birdlife with Yellow-tufted Woodpecker, Blue-crowned Motmot, Fiery-capped and Band-tailed Manakins, Southern Antpipit and White-lined and Guira Tanagers, among many treats in store.
+Streams running from the high plateau are surrounded by gallery forest, rich in birdlife with the likes of Yellow-tufted Woodpecker, Blue-crowned Motmot, Fiery-capped and Band-tailed Manakins, Southern Antpipit and White-lined and Guira Tanagers among many treats in store.

-As the day heats up we'll scan the sky for the stately King Vulture, White Hawk and the graceful Swallow-tailed Kite.
-We should always be alert for macaws coasting over the cerrado, too as both Red-and-Green and Blue-winged Macaws are regularly seen near Chapada.
+As the day heats up, we will scan the sky for birds of prey such as the stately King Vulture, White Hawk and the graceful Swallow-tailed Kite.
+We should always be alert for macaws coasting over the cerrado, too: both Red-and-Green and Blue-winged Macaws are regularly seen near Chapada.
 Two nights Chapada dos Guimaraes

-We'll enjoy a further morning birding on the plateau near the hotel.
-Then, after a two-day exploration of this outstanding area we must reluctantly make our way back south to Cuiaba., where we spend the night at a hotel near the airport.
+We have time to enjoy a further morning birding on the plateau around the town before we must reluctantly make our way back south to Cuiaba.
+We spend the night at a hotel convenient to the airport here, in readiness for our flight back to Sao Paulo tomorrow.
 Night Cuiaba

 FLY CUIABA-SÂO PAULO AND ONWARD TO LONDON

-Depending on flight schedules today, we may have time for some early morning birding in the Cuiaba area.
-Returning to Cuiaba airport, we then catch a domestic flight back to Sâo Paulo and transfer to our onward overnight connection to London.
+Depending on flight schedules today, there may be time for a little early morning birding around Cuiaba.
+Returning to Cuiaba Airport, we catch a domestic flight back to Sâo Paulo and transfer to our onward overnight connection to London.

-We arrive back at London Heathrow today, where our birdwatching tour to Brazil and the Pantanal concludes.
+We arrive back at London Heathrow in the early afternoon, where our birdwatching tour to Brazil and the Pantanal concludes.